TamerTawfik/e-commerce-nextjs-tailwindcss/README.md

 ## About The Project

-Based on tutorial by <a href="https://www.youtube.com/@CodingwithBasir"><strong>Code With Basir »</strong></a>
+Based on tutorial by  <a target="_blank" href="https://www.youtube.com/@CodingwithBasir"><strong> Code With Basir » </strong></a>

-I completed a tutorial on building a web application using React, Next JS and Tailwindcss.
-Although the tutorial was helpful in providing a basic understanding of these technologies, I realized that I wanted to take my learning to the next level by adding TypeScript support and integrating a UI library to make my application more visually appealing.
+I realized that I wanted to take my learning to the next level by adding TypeScript support and integrating a UI library to make my application more visually appealing.

 To accomplish this, I decided to use Shadcn UI, a modern and responsive UI library for Tailwindcss.
 I was impressed with the simplicity and ease of use of this library, as well as its extensive documentation and community support.